limvus/elevator-app/README.md

-# Elevator App
+# ElevatorUnit App
-Elevator App is a fun app that manages elevators efficiently in a multi stored building.
+ElevatorUnit App is a fun app that manages elevators efficiently in a multi stored building.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).